MainakAtGitHub/Quantum_lattice_models/README.md

 - Spatially resolved superconducting observables
 - Parameter sweeps and numerical analysis
 - MATLAB-based scientific computing workflow
-- Designed for High Performance Computing environment
+- Designed for high-performance computing (HPC) environment

 This codebase is a real space BdG implementation for unconventional superconductivity including disorder and correlations.